blindsidenetworks/wordpress-plugin_bigbluebutton/README.md

 == Changelog ==

+= 1.3.6 =
+* Added feature.
+Form presentation can be customized using css.
+* Fixed issue.
+Polling image not showing up on multisite deployments.

+= 1.3.5 =
+* Fixed issue.
+Meeting could not been deleted.
+* Fixed issue.
+Meeting could not been added when using non updated MySQL versions.

 = 1.3.4 =
 * Fixed issue.
-List of recordings didn’t show the correct duration on 32-bit servers.
+List of recordings did not show the correct duration on 32-bit servers.
 * Fixed issue.
 When using short codes, the bigbluebutton content appeared at the very top on the page or post.
 * Fixed issue.
 For anonymous users the join meeting form was always shown, even though they were allowed to sign without password.
 * Fixed issue.
 Recording link broken when the recording is not published